florentbarriol/portfolio-v2/README.md

 # portfolio-v2
+> init : 29/11/2017
-This is the second version of my portfolio
+This is the second version of my portfolio.

+## Building for production
+There is a npm script for generate source for production ``npm run build``.